GwendolyneFreddy/Infinity-Animations/README.md

 - [400] Distinctive Undead (t-undead.tpa)
     - Externalized lists of creatures to be patched into arrays (built in "*gw_ia_undead_arrays.tph*" library) for easier maintenance.
     - Tutu variables: replaced "*%tsz%*" that did not exist with "*%tutu_scriptz%*" (*GW_zombies* array).
-    - Added <a href="http://www.shsforums.net/topic/45497-glowing-undead/page-2#entry496098">glowcheck.tpp patch</a>.
+    - Added <a href="http://www.shsforums.net/topic/45497-glowing-undead/page-2#entry496098">Turambar's glowcheck.tpp patch that prevents Skeletons with modified animations to glow red</a>.
-    - *GW_ghasts* array: integrated <a href="http://www.shsforums.net/topic/54249-colors-problem-solved/?p=535498">Turambar's glowcheck patch</a> that prevents Skeletons with modified animations to glow red (Ghasts get the ghast animation: removed ghastsu which is a skeleton, not a ghast).
+    - Ghasts get the ghast animation: integrated <a href="http://www.shsforums.net/topic/54249-colors-problem-solved/?p=535498">Ghasts glowcheck patch</a> that removes ghastsu which is a skeleton, not a ghast, from*GW_ghasts* array.
     - Zombie Lords get the wight_yellow animation: removed gzombie.cre botched strref patch (*Greater Zombie*) already fixed by TS v6 and later.
 - [410-415-420] Skeleton Warriors (t-skelwa.tpa)
     - Externalized lists of creatures to be patched into arrays (built in "*gw_ia_skelwa_arrays.tph*" library) for easier maintenance.
-    - Added <a href="http://www.shsforums.net/topic/45497-glowing-undead/page-2#entry496098">glowcheck.tpp patch</a>.
+    - Added <a href="http://www.shsforums.net/topic/45497-glowing-undead/page-2#entry496098">Turambar's glowcheck.tpp patch</a>.
 - [450-455] Seer animations (t-seer.tpa)
     - Externalized lists of creatures to be patched into arrays (built in "*gw_ia_seers_arrays.tph*" library) for easier maintenance.
     - A few creatures have been moved from the beggars to the slaves array (slslav01, udilsla1, udilsla1, udilsla3, udslv02, udvicti2, udvicti3, udvicti4, udvictim).